cakephp/docs/en/core-libraries/caching.rst

   appropriate serializer support.
 - ``servers`` String or array of memcached servers.
 If an array MemcacheEngine will use them as a pool.
+- ``duration`` Be aware that any duration greater than 30 days will be treated as real Unix time value rather than an offset from current time.
 - ``options`` Additional options for the memcached client.
 Should be an array of option => value.
   Use the ``\Memcached::OPT_*`` constants as keys.